StergiosF/Cinematix/README.md

 [![Results Page Preview](previews/results_page.png)](https://cinematix-stergios.netlify.app)

 Cinematix is a React-based web application designed for movie enthusiasts to search, filter, and browse movies.
-The application includes features such as popularity sorting, rating-based filtering, and the ability to distinguish between movies and series.
-It also integrates the YouTube API to fetch and display trailers for movies and series.
-The app leverages modern React tools, including React Router for navigation and Vite for bundling.
+It includes features such as popularity sorting, rating-based filtering, and the ability to distinguish between movies and series.
+The app integrates the YouTube API to fetch and display trailers for movies and series.
+It leverages modern React tools, including React Router for navigation and Vite for bundling.

 ## Usage